2020 Chevrolet Corvette Stingray arrives with mid-engine design, no manual, up to 495 hp

 Chevrolet hasn’t yet detailed standard and optional features, and the C8 Corvette is based on GM’s new digital vehicle platform that can update its software over the air.
 The 8.0-inch next-gen infotainment system will feature one-touch Bluetooth pairing via NFC and there’s wireless phone charging onboard.
 Advanced voice recognition, real-time traffic, driver and passenger memory seating, heated steering wheel, tire fill alert, and a 10-speaker or 14-speaker Bose audio systems will be available.
 General Motors’ ace in the hole, the Performance Data Recorder, is available.

-Pricing and further details will be released closer to the mid-engine 2020 Chevrolet Corvette Stingray’s launch later this year.
+GM President Mark Reuss said the 2020 Chevrolet Corvette Stingray will start from under $60,000 when it goes on sale later this year.
+Further details will be released closer to the mid-engine 2020 Chevrolet Corvette Stingray’s launch later this year.
 Stay tuned.